IMobinI/Human-Segmentation/README.md

 # Human-Segmentation

-Use U-Net architecture for segmentation
+Using U-Net architecture for segmentation